Global and local material behavior of fiber reinforced plastics

 Our work here is centered on the assessment of a component’s safety and its fitness for purpose in terms of safety-relevant demands under operational loads.
 The applications range from proving the safety of power station components to confirming the fault tolerances of aerospace components, the life expectancy analysis of components in power stations and vehicles subjected to thermomechanical loads to crash analyses of vehicle components.
 The focus is on the operational behavior of modern materials as well as joins and hybrid constructions.

 A comprehensive range of testing equipment is available with which to characterize the different materials and components at the relevant temperatures and load speeds.
+For the investigation of mechanical material properties in small dimensions, for example edge properties, we are continuously developing our experimental technique regarding extremely small volume samples.
 The experimental results serve as a basis for the development and verification of material models and failure concepts, which can then mathematically describe component behavior.